 Laurier is committed to creating a barrier-free environment for persons with disabilities, as well as promoting accessibility and equitable access to services and facilities.
 Laurier is also committed to welcoming persons with disabilities who are accompanied by a service animal on our campuses.
 For more information, consult their Accessibility at Laurier website.

 Laurier students receive a student card, called a Laurier OneCard, which acts as a bus pass for the local regional transit systems.
-In Waterloo, Grand River Transit (GRT) is comprised of buses.
+In Waterloo, Grand River Transit (GRT) is comprised of buses and the ION light rail.
 Schedules and maps are offered for every transit route that GRT provides.
 The GRT provides the easyGO Mobile Application, which allows users to have instant access to real time transit information.

 Accessibility